Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 Installing motion sensors to control your indoor garage lights benefits you in 3 ways:

-2. Energy Saving: Once you walk out of the garage and there is no motion the garage lights turn off (after a preset delay).
+- Energy Saving: Once you walk out of the garage and there is no motion the garage lights turn off (after a preset delay).
 You won’t be paying for electricity just because you forgot to turn the garage lights off.

-3. Security: Garage lights that turn on when a burglar breaks into your garage are sure to startle him and make him flee.
+- Security: Garage lights that turn on when a burglar breaks into your garage are sure to startle him and make him flee.

-8. Maximize Use of Natural Light
+8. Maximize the Use of Natural Light

 In case you have to turn on the garage lights, even during the day, then obviously you have missed the opportunity of making the maximum use of natural light.
 There are several ways to let in more sunlight into your garage,

-Aluminum & Glass Garage Door is not only ideal for contemporary or modern homes, when it comes to style, but is also a source of natural light to make your garage more livable and lively.
+Aluminum & Glass Garage Door is not only ideal for contemporary or modern homes, when it comes to style, but are also a source of natural light to make your garage more livable and lively.

 Window Inserts in Sectional Garage Doors are an easy way to let daylight stream into your garage.
 This is particularly great if your garage door either faces east or west.
 Catch the morning or the evening sun, as the case may be.